Tips for How to Be Successful as A Working Mom

 Basically, you can create different chunks of your day where your priorities are in different places, rather than following a traditional 8-hour workday plan.
 You might work for three hours in the morning, three in the afternoon, and two after your kids go to bed.

 For example, early mornings may be all work-driven, while afternoons may be about the kids.

 If you don’t work from home, you can still make this work.
-One idea is by not checking your emails until in the evening after your kids have gone to bed.
+One idea is not to check your emails until in the evening after your kids have gone to bed.
 This can allow you to spend your entire workday as productively as possible and be doing things you can’t do from home, then your afternoon or early evening can be spent on mom duty.
 As your day is winding down, you can give your attention to emails, since you can do this from anywhere.